 Reaching the location proved challenging due to the extensive destruction.
 Eventually, a soldier discovered a narrow gap in the rubble, leading to a tunnel sealed with a hefty steel door.
 As they prepared to use explosives to gain entry, a city official provided the combination, sparing the contents from damage.
 Inside, they found not just a single vault, but a network of interconnected tunnels and rooms, repurposed from ancient beer cellars beneath the castle.
 Equipped with its own power generator, living quarters, and air filtration system, the facility represented the pinnacle of 1940s technology.
 These chambers were crammed with a vast array of treasures plundered by the Nazis, revealing the staggering scale of their looting operations.
 They cataloged the findings and confirmed the presence of the Crown Jewels including the Holy Lance.

 Debate ensued over the disposition of these treasures.
-It was anticipated their return to a museum in Vienna, but Patton, consumed by his obsession with the Spear of Destiny, wished to retain it.
+It was anticipated their return to a museum in Vienna, but Patton, consumed by his obsession with the Spear, wished to retain it.
 This led to a contentious standoff with General Eisenhower.
 Before the matter could be resolved, Patton’s untimely demise in a car accident occurred.
 Eventually, the complete treasure was repatriated to Vienna.

 America’s Possession of the Spear